Easy As Cookies

 Notes

-Windowpane test: take a small piece of dough and stretch it out between your fingers.
-It should stretch out a large amount without tearing.
-It should also become thin enough that you can see light behind the dough.
+Windowpane test: Take a small piece of dough and stretch it out between your fingers.
+It should stretch thinly enough that you can see light behind the dough, without tearing.

-To make a warm proofing space in a cold kitchen, I preheat my oven for 1-2 minutes, then turn off the heat.
+To create a warm proofing space: I preheat my oven for 1-2 minutes, then turn off the heat.
 I close the bowl of dough in the oven.
 This is warm enough to prove the dough, but not too hot.
-However, your oven may heat more or less quickly than mine does.
+All ovens heat differently; be sure yours isn't too hot.

 More Bread